 The Great Benefits Of Your Company's Employee Stock Purchase Plan

-After reading this article, test your knowledge with a fun, interactive quiz on ESPPs
+After reading this article, watch our video on key ESPP rules and decisions, and test your knowledge with a fun, interactive quiz on ESPPs.

 Your company may offer you an attractive benefit that is even better than stock options.
 An employee stock purchase plan (ESPP) enables you to purchase company stock often at a discount from the market price.
 In the most generous plans, you buy the stock with payroll deductions of up to 15% of your paycheck (you decide how much within this range, with a $25,000 annual maximum for tax-qualified plans).